 To be completely candid, while it is one thing to make such declarations, it is entirely different to actually do it and I had no idea how to actually do it.
 It is not like you can walk up to the next female engineer you see and say, “Hey, I want to mentor you” but actually, that is just about what happened.
 Fortunately for me, the company I was at had just started a "women in tech" affinity group and one of the areas of focus was mentoring.
 I began my journey and volunteered my experience, strength and support to these aspiring leaders by becoming a mentor.
 Each time a woman reached out to me to for guidance or support, I said yes.
 I joined groups whose purpose was to help women find women who would coach and mentor.
 I have had the great fortune to mentor dozens of women over the past 10 years

-Most recently I joined Netflix, known for its Freedom and Responsibility culture where I lead a team of highly talented engineers.
+Most recently, I joined Netflix, where I lead a team of highly talented engineers.
 All employees at Netflix are encouraged to challenge the status quo but to do so respectfully and inclusively - no brilliant jerks allowed.
 It is the candor, openness and the notion that we can always get better that gives me hope that we will reach the aspiration of gender equality.
 I have found that this very culture that attracts a diverse group of talented engineers also fosters the opportunity for senior leaders to help mentor and coach new female technology leaders.
 As I continue my journey here at Netflix, I am surrounded by highly talented, accomplished and inspiring women who travel with me on a similar journey.
 My fellow women leaders at Netflix have been a great source of inspiration, guidance and energy as we each in our way strive to bring us all closer toward a time when gender equality is the reality and not the aspiration.

 On March 8th we will celebrate the 108th International Women’s Day.
 I am grateful to the inspiring and strong women who came before me and I am even more committed today to do what I can to keep moving us forward.
 I encourage you to start you own journey or join someone else on her journey.
 Every woman, every step, every crack in the ceiling gets us farther down the path.
 Let us all build on the great strides made by those before us and give to our daughters and granddaughters a better and equal world.